-FIRST & 42 is showcasing ideas for you to find locally made gifts for the most wonderful time of the year with features of local Merry Makers.
+FIRST & 42 has curated a list of ideas for you to find locally made gifts for the most wonderful time of the year with features of local Merry Makers.
 Giving the gift of local means more, because not only will you find quality items that are meaningful to others, but yule get to support small businesses that are the backbone of our economy.
 Don’t be elfish—spread the holiday cheer with others and check out these great makers from around Southwest Michigan.
-Explore these categories: goods crafted from steel, clay, and wood; sustainable home products; stylish apparel; sweet & salty: pops & popcorn; scents & succulents; steaming coffee; satisfying beverages; savory foods, sweet treats; and self-care.
+Explore these categories: sensational goodies; goods crafted from steel, clay, and wood; sustainable home products; stylish apparel; sweet & salty: pops & popcorn; scents & succulents; steaming coffee; satisfying beverages; savory foods, sweet treats; and self-care.

 GOODS CRAFTED FROM STEEL, CLAY, AND WOOD